Weather, COVID-19 spur airport delays, cancellations

 Sunday's cancellations, so far, were below the week's peak of 2,749 on Saturday, according to FlightAware.

-Newark Liberty International Airport, which ranked third for most flight disruptions of all U.S. and international airports Sunday morning, had 126 cancellations and 166 delays.
+Newark Liberty International Airport, which ranked third for most arrival flight disruptions of all U.S. and international airports Sunday evening, had 150 cancellations and 491 delays.

-At JFK, 100 flights were canceled and 125 delayed.
-LaGuardia saw 85 flights canceled and 77 delayed.
+At Kennedy, 110 flights were canceled and 289 delayed.
+LaGuardia saw 134 flights canceled and 320 delayed.

-O’Hare Airport in Chicago, which had a major snowstorm this weekend, had the most cancellations: 517.
-In Denver, where a wildfire in a suburban area destroyed nearly 1,000 buildings, ranked second for flight disruptions.
+O’Hare Airport in Chicago, which had a major snowstorm this weekend, had the most cancellations: 554.
+Denver, where a wildfire in a suburban area destroyed nearly 1,000 buildings, ranked second for flight disruptions.

-SkyWest, which operates under American Eagle, Delta Connection and United Express, was the worst hit airline, with 469 cancellations Sunday, or about 19% of flights, according to FlightAware
+SkyWest, which operates under American Eagle, Delta Connection and United Express, was the worst-hit airline, with 546 cancellations Sunday, or about 22% of flights, according to FlightAware.

+"We continue to experience the impact of weather and the omicron variant across several SkyWest hubs, and have proactively canceled a significant number of flights due to the weekend’s weather in Chicago, Denver, and Detroit," SkyWest said in a statement.
+"Our teams are working nonstop to minimize impact to customers and crew."

 JetBlue, Delta, American Airlines and United saw more than 100 cancellations each.